mrc2rules/CAIE_PastPaperOpener/README.md

 ![](https://img.shields.io/badge/Windows-0078D6?style=for-the-badge&logo=windows&logoColor=white)

 A fast, easy to use application to view/download past papers.
 Just enter the paper info and that's it!
 Works on all Windows platforms.
-It's under 5KB!!
+It's under 5KB!

-Since this is a ".bat" program written in Windows language, your browser and Windows will automatically show a warning.
+Since this is a ".bat" file, your browser and Windows will automatically show a warning.
 You can safely ignore it.
+Few bugs present, sorry about that

 Download => https://github.com/mrc2rules/IGCSE_PastPapers_Opener/releases/

 ## Screenshots